Chart Color Schemes

 Kenmore is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Kenmore's housing structure, as per the latest Census evaluation, consisted of 92.4% houses and 7.6% other dwellings.
-In comparison, Brisbane metro had 95.2% houses and 4.7% other dwellings.
+Kenmore's dwelling structure, as per the latest Census, consisted of 92.4% houses and 7.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 95.2% houses and 4.7% other dwellings.
 Home ownership in Kenmore was at 36.2%, with mortgaged dwellings at 46.7% and rented ones at 17.1%.
-The median monthly mortgage repayment in Kenmore was $2,200, lower than Brisbane metro's average of $2,311.
-The median weekly rent figure in Kenmore was $510, slightly higher than Brisbane metro's $500.
-Nationally, Kenmore's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in Kenmore was $2,200, compared to Brisbane metro's $2,311.
+The median weekly rent figure for Kenmore was $510, while Brisbane metro recorded $500.
+Nationally, Kenmore's mortgage repayments were higher at $2,200 than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing